Working through coding challenges is part of the interview process. Especially if you don’t have a lot of professional experience as a React dev yet.

 .tsx

-Skills tested: CSS, simple state management, overall React APIs
+Skills tested: CSS, simple state management, React APIs

 Difficulty: Easy - Medium